Student Learning Plan

 - Attendance rates over the previous two years

-Parent or legal guardian notification about the SLP will be at least annually, preferably through a parent conference.
-Progress and plan modifications shall be reported annually to parent/guardian.
+Parent or legal guardian notification about the SLP will be at least once a year, preferably through a parent conference.
+Progress and plan modifications shall be reported annually to the parent/guardian.